jimenasalinasgroppo/MDEF/docs/term2/04-Prototyping for Design.md

 Today Victor told us about microchips and the specific parts behind it.
 The highlight for me was learning that there were layers of communication that could be closest to the hardware and therefore most technical and then there were others that are closest to the user and therefore more accessible to humans, such as the chat prompts of GPT-3.

 ###**Micro challenge 1** Learning to activate music with a buzzer using our electronic kit.

 This was my first time operating Arduino by myself.
 In Tech beyond the myth I worked with experts on my team so I was in charge of the communications aspect.
 Wen lent me here Arduino Uno which was a great starting point because its especially designed to teach children in high school to approach Arduino.

 I started looking at open source libraries with different music tracks, such as Harry Potter, Ed Sheeran songs and The Pink Panther theme song.
+Marielle helped me iterate certain numbers on the code to get the code tu run properly on my computer.

+> This is the code I inputted into Arduino.

 ## Week 1 - Day 2